 Design, Defined | Industrial Style

 Industrial architectural style is all about simplicity, functionality and space.
 The motto “less is more” is truly perfect for this concept.
 Open floor plans with large windows to let in natural light are key aspects.
 You will usually see high, exposed ceilings and bare brick walls.
-Concrete or wood floors are also typical, and furniture and appliances will be composed of “raw” materials such as wood, metals, and leather.
+Wood or concrete floors with concrete polishing cranberry are also typical, and furniture and appliances will be composed of “raw” materials such as wood, metals, and leather.
 You really won’t see a ton of decor or colors in this look.
 Instead, the building or room itself and the style of furniture are what really sets the mood.

 The simplicity of the look means that this particular design style can be a relatively affordable one to achieve.
 Beams and water and ventilation pipes can be left completely untouched and don’t need to be covered by plaster and paint.
 It’s raw, edgy, and literally bares all as the foundation of the structure is put on display rather than hidden.
 Brick walls can be left in their natural state.
 Instead of interior walls, furniture can be used to define and break up a large area into separate, distinct spaces.

 For furnishings, you’ll want to stick to natural, earthy colors and materials.
 Blacks, browns, beiges, and especially grays all are great options when choosing a color palette.
 If your home includes any exposed brick, cement, or wood, then you already have a good foundation for figuring out your scheme.
 Use color sparingly—start with neutrals and rustic or faded hues, then slowly add in small doses of more saturated hues, such as fuchsia or indigo.
 Metal is a key component of the industrial look, particularly when combined with wood.
 Wood and metal tables or shelving are an easy way to add an industrial element.
 In the kitchen, stainless steel appliances, kitchen counter stools, and light fixtures fit the theme.
-Metal doors and stair railings provide a visual punch.
+A metal distributor of metal doors and stair railings can provide a visual punch.
+You may also need Custom Metal Plate Rolling services for some of your metal materials.
 A local salvage store is sure to have interesting finds that can either be incorporated into a piece of furniture, or displayed as an objet d’art.

 If you love this style, but creating an entirely industrial-chic home is not on the menu, try incorporating a statement piece or two rather than attempting an overall look.
 Pairing a metal and reclaimed wood coffee table with a midcentury sofa could be the perfect pairing.
 Hang some Edison-style light bulbs or lanterns to achieve a vintage, historic feel.
 Install some floating shelves onto a wall with pipe brackets or lean a metal bookcase against an exposed brick wall.
 You can also use bold, bright artwork with graphics, hang a flag, or even paint a mural or symbol directly onto a wall to bring industrial details into your home.
 One of the things that makes industrial style so charming is its ability to mix and match so well with modern design.